Ville Valo: Substance abuse and legal issues

 Valo has asserted his disinterest in narcotics, citing cigarettes and alcohol as his only two vices.
 In 2000, an intoxicated Valo nearly jumped off the thirteenth floor of a hotel in Germany, before being pulled back by friends.
 In November 2004, the New York Post ran an article where Valo was accused of performing drunk at HIM's Irving Plaza concert.
 Valo reportedly threw half empty beer cans across the stage in addition to slurring his words and forgetting the lyrics to songs.
 In 2005, Valo's drink was spiked in Minneapolis.
 He suffered minor injuries and was robbed of his jacket, asthma medicine, cigarettes, credit cards, and cell phone.
 In February 2006, Valo was arrested at his home in Helsinki after allegedly threatening to kill his neighbor and resisting arrest.
 He later elaborated on the incident, stating: "It was a guy just talking a lot of bull about me and my fiancée.
 And I got pissed off, I went to his door, I kicked the door, he opened the door and I told him that if he was ever gonna talk badly about me and my girl, he was gonna end up being dead, and I punched him in the face, and that's the whole thing."

 During the making of HIM's 2007 album Venus Doom, Valo's alcohol abuse worsened to the point where he was vomiting and defecating blood.
 He eventually suffered a nervous breakdown.
 Despite a momentary recovery, Valo began drinking again during the mixing process.
 Eventually he was admitted to the Promises Rehabilitation Clinic in Malibu by HIM's manager Seppo Vesterinen.
 Valo later cited depression and stress as contributing factors to his alcohol abuse at the time.
 On HIM's 2010 album Screamworks: Love in Theory and Practice, Valo worked completely sober for the first time in the band's history.
 He has since relapsed though he has maintained an effort to balance his drinking.
 In 2013, Valo stated: "I'm an on and off guy.
 If I drink, I drink properly for long stretches of time.
 And if I don't drink, I don't drink at all."
 In 2017, Valo stated that he consumes alcohol only once a month.
-In 2023, Valo stated that he abstains from drinking while on tour and that he had quit smoking years earlier.
+By 2023, Valo had quit drinking and smoking.
+However, he has refrained from calling himself a teetotaler, stating: "I never say never.
+I have a habit if I forbid something, I want it twice as bad."